nielswitte/OpenSim-CMS/assets/docs.md/02_API/10_Users.md

 | Parameter         | Type      | Description                                                                               |
 |-------------------|-----------|-------------------------------------------------------------------------------------------|
 | image             | File      | Base64 encoded file, needs to be jpeg, jpg, png or gif                                    |

+**Notice:** Users can only their own profile picture.
+To make changes to other users `WRITE` permission to the User API is required.

 ## Change password
 Use the following function to update the user's password.
 You can update passwords of other users when you at least have `WRITE` permissions or when you know the `currentPassword`.